microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-in-azure.md

 ### Autoscaling Solution

 For deploying Unreal Pixel Streaming at scale (i.e., 2 to 1000&#39;s of streams) with autoscaling, multiple streams per GPU and Azure metrics, refer to the Azure documentation here: [Unreal Pixel Streaming at Scale](unreal-pixel-streaming-at-scale.md).
+This is an older version, and the newest version is found in the Azure Marketplace.

+### Azure Marketplace Solution

+Officially published by Epic Games in the Azure Marketplace, this easy to deploy solution builds on top of the Autoscaling Solution and adds even more functionality like lifecyle management, a custom dashboard for managing the deployments, streaming metrics, and many more improvements.
+All new improvements are done in the Marketplace solution, and the GitHub (i.e., Terraform) will not be updated other than fixing issues.
+Please refer to the Azure Marketplace solution documentation here: [Unreal Pixel Streaming at Scale](https://docs.unrealengine.com/4.27/ProductionPipelines/CloudDeployments/AzurePixelStreaming/).

 ### Overview of Unreal Engine&#39;s Pixel Streaming